sipcapture/sipgrep/README.md

 SipGrep 2
 =======

-# Description:
   Sipgrep is a powerful pcap-aware tool command line tool to sniff, capture, display and troubleshoot SIP signaling over IP networks, allowing the user to specify extended regular expressions matching against SIP headers.

-# History:
   The first version of this program (dated 2005) was a small wrapper for ngrep.
-Version 2.x provides a full standalone application with many additional features, building upon the excellent ngrep code baseline.
+Version 2.x provides a full standalone application with numerous additional features geared towards SIP, building upon the excellent ngrep code baseline.

 # Usage: